JenningsJC/GRAD521_DMPJennings_2019/index.md

 The PI will create a controlled-access account with the Forest Service Research Data Archive.
 As raw and cleaned datasets and results of analyses are assembled, they will be checked for quality and accuracy using OpenRefine and transferred to my PI for further quality checks and submittal to the archive.

-# Access, Data Sharing, Archiving and Preservation
+# Access and Data Sharing
  During the field sampling year, data will be shared with the other Forest Service researchers involved with the project as .csv files and associated .xml metadata files.
 A secure Box account will be used to facilitate data sharing, and I will be responsible for version control and ensuring that datasets uploaded for sharing are the most up to date and clearly differentiated from other forms by using distinct file names and providing accurate associated metadata files.
 If researchers need to share their own analyses or modifications to the provided datasets, these files will be isolated in a separate file from the originals in the Box drive and clearly named and uploaded with current metadata to track the changes made and who made them.

- After final analysis and the publication of the results, the final data collection will be archived and preserved in the Forest Service Research Data Archive, which is publicly accessible.
+ After final analysis and the publication of the results and data under a CC BY license, the final data collection will be made available to the public by depositing it in the Forest Research Data Archive.

+# Archiving and Preservation
+Final datasets will be archived and preserved in the Forest Service Research Data Archive.
 The data will be submitted as .csv files with accompanying .xml files in the EML and BDP metadata formats.
-This project is a component of a larger project that will continue until at least 2026, so final release of the data to the public will not occur until after this date at the earliest.
-Preservation will last indefinitely, and future access by the public and other researchers should be assured by the OPEN Government Data Act taking effect in 2020, that directs public agencies to make their data available to the public in machine readable formats.
+Preservation will last indefinitely, and future access by the public and other researchers should be assured by the OPEN Government Data Act taking effect in 2020, that directs public agencies to make their data available to the public in machine readable formats

  All of the physical fish specimens will be transferred to the OSU Fish collection at the end of the project.
 Aquatic invertebrate specimens will be transferred to the OSU Arthropod collection.
 Datasheets and journals will be transferred to the Forest Service for archiving and preservation.